All states or jurisdictions that administer the HiSET exam have their own policies and testing requirements.

 To qualify for HiSET testing in the Marshall Islands, applicants must be at least 17 years old, not hold a secondary education degree, and not be registered for any education course.

-There is no requirement for prep courses prior to testing and taking a practice test is also no requirement.
+There is no requirement for prep courses prior to testing, and taking a practice test is also no requirement, except for online testing.
 Check here for all -> HiSET test and prep centers in the Marshall Islands.

 Northern Mariana Islands

 To be eligible for HiSET or GED testing in the Northern Mariana Islands, applicants need to be at least 16 years old, but for individuals 16 and 17, extra restrictions apply.
 For more GED and HiSET details, check here.

 They must be officially withdrawn from the K–12 system and not be partaking in another education program.
 Like all across the U.S., applicants cannot hold a secondary education credential.

 Successful test-takers will not get their diploma until their 18th birthday but will receive a letter stating that their high school equivalency diploma is held pending their 18th birthday.

 HiSET and GED testing is only available to Northern Mariana Islands residents with a valid address, and attending a prep course is mandatory, as is taking the official HiSET practice test.